-No one indicator is evidence of FWA.
+No single indicator is evidence of FWA.
 The presence of several indicators may suggest FWA, but further investigation is needed to determine if a suspicion of FWA exists.
 The following list below highlights common industry indicators and red flags that are used to determine whether to investigate an FDR or their claim disposition:

-- ► Claims that show any altered information (dates, codes, names). - ▶ Photocopies of claim forms and bills, or handwritten claims and bills. - ▶ Provider's last name is the same as the Member/patient's last name. - ► Insured's address is the same as the servicing provider.
+- ► Claims that show any altered information (dates, codes, names). - ▶ Photocopies of claim forms and bills, or handwritten claims and bills. - ▶ Provider's last name is the same as the member/patient's last name. - ► The insured's address is the same as the servicing provider. - ➤ Same provider submits multiple claims for the same treatment for multiple family members or group members of provider's practice.

-- ➤ Same provider submits multiple claims for the same treatment for multiple family members or group members of provider's practice. - ▶ Provider resubmitting claim with changed diagnosis code for a date of service already denied.
+▶ Provider resubmitting claim with changed diagnosis code for a date of service already denied.

-Cases identified through these data sources and risk assessments are entered into the FWA database and a report is generated and submitted to the Chief Compliance Officer, and Compliance Committee.
+Cases identified through these data sources and risk assessments are entered into the FWA case management system and a reports are routinely generated and shared with the Chief Compliance Officer and Compliance Committee.
 In addition, the Chief Compliance Officer, and/or his/her Designee, shall attend the quarterly DHCS Program Integrity meetings, as scheduled.